It’s ok to call a spade a spade. Just don’t tell a narc they’re a narc, at least not to their face.

-Why you can not tell a narcissist, that they are indeed a narcissist, well actually technically speaking you can say to the narcissist that they are a narcissist, is this a good idea?
+Why you can not tell a narcissist that they are indeed a narcissist?
+Well, actually, technically speaking, you can say to the narcissist that they are a narcissist.
+Is this a good idea?
 Will this make them see what they are doing is wrong?
 Will this get them to change?
-Is a question I get asked a lot.
+It is a question I get asked a lot.
 The quick answer is, No. as most of us like to know why here’s the explanation.

-Firstly we can not really go around diagnosing others, unless qualified to do so, and we do all have the capability of acting narcissistic especially when around narcissistic people, this doesn’t necessarily, make them a narcissist as in having the narcissist personality disorder.
+Firstly we can not really go around diagnosing others unless qualified to do so, and we do all have the capability of acting narcissistic, especially when around narcissistic people.
+This doesn’t necessarily, make them a narcissist, as in having the narcissist personality disorder.
 We shouldn’t go around judging others or presuming things about others.
-However, abuse is abuse, narcissist or not it’s abuse, and it’s unacceptable.
-Yet when we’ve lived through abuse, by a narcissistic person.
-Learning about the narcissist personality disorder, helps people to understand the pattern of their partners, parents, boss, siblings whoever the narcissist is in your life behaviour, it helps us understand why they do what they do, it helps us know, that no matter what we do to help them, it’s who they are.
+However, abuse is abuse, narcissist or not, it’s abuse, and it’s unacceptable.
+Yet when we’ve lived through abuse by a narcissistic person.
+Learning about the narcissist personality disorder helps people to understand the pattern of their partners, parents, boss, siblings, and whoever the narcissist is in your life behaviour.
+It helps us understand why they do what they do, it helps us know that no matter what we do to help them, it’s who they are.
 All they’ll ever do is keep hurting us.
-Trained professionals can not always diagnose as a narcissist is a compulsive liar, and highly skilled at manipulating those around them.
+Trained professionals can not always diagnose as a narcissist is a compulsive liar and highly skilled at manipulating those around them.
 The narcissist is often very good at fooling professionals.
 Those professionals that work with a narcissist over a period of time get to see their patterns of behaviour and know what they are dealing with.
 Personally, those who’ve lived the abuse, watched the patterns of behaviour, learned about the disorder are the best to understand what they are most likely dealing with.
 Once we know what we are dealing with, we know how to handle them if we can not do no contact.

-Life is about learning, and when we don’t know about something we don’t know.
+Life is about learning, and when we don’t know about something, we don’t know.
 Just like a toddler learning how to walk when they don’t know how they don’t, they get up.
-One day learns, part of that is seeing how others do it to learn how to do it for themselves, when we don’t know about narcissists we don’t know, continue to try and help, often through the narcissists gaslighting we often end up blaming ourselves.
-When we stumble across the narcissist personality disorder, we can begin to learn what has happened to us, and what to do about it, to live a happier life for us.
+One day learn.
+Part of that is seeing how others do it to learn how to do it for themselves.
+When we don’t know about narcissists, we don’t know, continue to try and help, often through the narcissists gaslighting, we often end up blaming ourselves.
+When we stumble across the narcissist personality disorder, we can begin to learn what has happened to us and what to do about it to live a happier life for us.

-Some narcissists especially narcissistic psychopaths are extremely dangerous, so you do need to be extremely careful, and although stories can be eerily similar the narcissist might have a disorder which makes them act very similar, they are individuals, some are just extremely negative toxic people, and this is never good to be around.
-Yet, those who people put you down if it means you can still see other family members by not cutting them off, and you can learn why they do what they do, sit back, not letting their negativity impact your emotions and just think, ah projection, ah blame-shifting, ah the silent treatment, and no longer feed them your attention, slowly distancing your emotional connection to them.
-Yet do not call them out on their behaviour, as we do also have to learn to take responsibility for ourselves, take back control of our own, thoughts, feelings and actions, after being poised by a narcissist, by not letting others toxic words bring us down.
-It can be challenging to get our heads around, yet once achieved, when we learn not to take things personally that we wouldn’t do or say to others, when we understand that the problem is with the other person and not with us, when we take responsibility for our own actions and within our minds pass responsibility back to others for theirs, we become so much happier, it’s all about taking back control of our minds, our thoughts our happiness and who we are, there’s no wrong in self-reflecting that’s how we learn thinking ”were my actions wrong?
+Some narcissists, especially narcissistic psychopaths, are extremely dangerous, so you do need to be extremely careful, and although stories can be eerily similar, the narcissist might have a disorder that makes them act very similar.
+They are individuals, some are just extremely negative toxic people, and this is never good to be around.
+Yet, those people put you down if it means you can still see other family members by not cutting them off, and you can learn why they do what they do, sit back, not letting their negativity impact your emotions and just think, ah projection, ah blame-shifting, ah the silent treatment, and no longer feed them your attention, slowly distancing your emotional connection to them.
+Yet do not call them out on their behaviour, as we do also have to learn to take responsibility for ourselves, take back control of our own thoughts, feelings and actions after being poised by a narcissist, by not letting others’ toxic words bring us down.
+It can be challenging to get our heads around, yet once achieved, when we learn not to take things personally that we wouldn’t do or say to others when we understand that the problem is with the other person and not with us when we take responsibility for our own actions and within our minds pass responsibility back to others for theirs, we become so much happier, it’s all about taking back control of our minds, our thoughts our happiness and who we are, no wrong in self-reflecting’s how we learn thinking ”were my actions wrong?
 Did I make a mistake.” then knowing if you did change it, if you didn’t leave it, you have every right to be who you want to be, if you have empathy towards others, if your intentions are good, if you mean well, it’s not your problem what others think about you, that is for them and not for you.